Citizens Bank of Kansas to Provide Free Cosmosphere Camp Scholarships

 Citizens Bank of Kansas, which has banking facilities throughout south-central Kansas, has a strong tradition of community service.
 CBK takes pride in being the family-owned neighborhood bank for its customers for four generations.
 For more information, visit www.citizensbankofkansas.com .

 About The Cosmosphere

-The Cosmosphere International SciEd Center & Space Museum is located at 1100 North Plum in Hutchinson, KS.
-Its collection of U.S. space artifacts is second only to the Smithsonian’s National Air and Space Museum, and it showcases the largest collection of Russian space artifacts outside of Moscow.
-This unique collection allows the Cosmosphere to tell the story of the space race better than any museum in the world while offering fully immersive education experiences that meet the Next Generation Science Standards and introduce students to the power of wondering—asking the critical questions that lead to discovery.
-The Cosmosphere’s Carey Digital Dome Theater offers documentary showings daily and recently-released feature films on weekends.
-The state of the art digital 4K projection theater coupled with digital surround sound audio provides an immersive environment that wraps the viewer in a theater-going experience they won’t find anywhere else.
-Visit the Cosmosphere online at www.cosmo.org.
+The Cosmosphere International SciEd Center & Space Museum is located in Hutchinson, KS.
+Its collection includes U.S. space artifacts second only to the Smithsonian’s National Air and Space Museum, and the largest collection of Russian space artifacts outside of Moscow.
+This unique collection allows the Cosmosphere to tell the story of the Space Race better than any museum in the world while offering fully immersive education experiences that meet the Next Generation Science Standards and introduce students to the power of wondering—asking the critical questions that lead to discovery.
+The Cosmosphere also features the Carey Digital Dome Theater offering documentary showings daily and recently-released feature films on weekends; a newly renovated Planetarium and Dr. Goddard’s Lab, where visitors experience live science demonstrations daily.
+Visit www.cosmo.org for more information.